Hopac/Hopac/Docs/Inverting.md

 variable referring to the stream is no longer reachable, the stream can be garbage collected.

+As can also be seen from the above examples, choice stream combinators look quite familiar.
+A functional programmer should not find it difficult to write new combinators based on existing combinators or even to write new combinators from scratch.

-So, basically, with choice streams we can now use functional programming to both combine event streams and also use functional programming to consume streams.
+So, basically, with choice streams we can use functional programming to combine event streams and we can also use functional programming to consume streams.
-With Rx, we can use functional programming techniques to combine streams, but must then resort to imperative programming to consume streams.
+With Rx, we can use functional programming techniques to combine streams, but we must then resort to imperative programming to consume streams.
+To put it another way, with choice streams, you can have your cake and eat it too.
+With Rx, you can have your cake, and then let Rx feed it to you.

 ## Further